sh1man999/WhisperLiveKitV2/docs/API.md

 ### Philosophy

-Designed with the following principles:
+Principles:

-1. **Incremental Updates**: Only updates and new segments are sent
+- **Incremental Updates**: Only updates and new segments are sent
-2. **Word-Level Granularity**: Each word includes timing and validation status for text and speaker
-3. **Per-Segment Buffers**: Buffers are associated with specific speakers
-4. **Efficient Client-Side Handling**: Segments have IDs for easy front updates
-5. **Ephemeral Buffers**: Temporary, unvalidated data displayed in real-time but overwritten on next update
+- **Ephemeral Buffers**: Temporary, unvalidated data displayed in real-time but overwritten on next update, at speaker level

----

 ## Message Format

-### Transcript Update Message

 ```typescript
 {